Living with the effects of hormone therapy

 Low levels of testosterone can affect the amount of fat in your body.
 It can:

-• cause a build up of fat around your tummy (abdomen).
-This is called central obesity
+• cause a build up of fat around your tummy (abdomen)

 • increase the amount of fats called cholesterol in your blood

 A build up of fat and cholesterol can cause different heart problems.
 Some problems can be serious.
-Talk to your doctor about this risk, especially if you already have heart problems.
+Talk to your specialist doctor or GP about this risk, especially if you already have heart problems.

 Low levels of testosterone and diabetes